neuneu2k/assoba-template/README.md

     </plugin>

-Put your templates beside your scala code in src/main/scala, templates should be named [CLASSNAME].stl for generic templates and [CLASSNAME].html.stl for html templates (with play2 escaping rules)
+Put your templates beside your scala code in src/main/scala,

+templates should be named
+    [CLASSNAME].stl
+for generic templates and
+    [CLASSNAME].html.stl
+for html templates (with play2 escaping rules)

+Template syntax documented in the [play2 documentation](http://www.playframework.com/documentation/2.1.1/ScalaTemplates)

 Both m2eclipse and IDEA should detect the generated-sources automatically